How to Stream Education Live Globally: CDN, ABR & Delivery Guide (2026)

 Don’t chase ultra-low latency by default.
 It adds operational complexity and can reduce stability at scale.
 A good approach is: broadcast at scale + add interaction tools strategically.

-Institutions are moving beyond “a recording” toward searchable, chunked, captioned content, often powered by AI workflows (chaptering, summaries, transcription, translation).
-UNESCO’s guidance emphasizes the need for human oversight, privacy protection, and policy when deploying generative AI in education.
+Institutions are moving beyond a raw recording toward searchable, chaptered, captioned content, increasingly automated by AI workflows.
+AI transcription accuracy has improved dramatically, making auto-captions viable as a first pass (with human correction for VOD).
+UNESCO’s guidance emphasises the need for human oversight, privacy protection, and governance policy when deploying AI tools in educational contexts.

 The global education streaming blueprint